timothylc/WickwarBoxing/README.md

 #### Matplotlib: https://matplotlib.org/stable/index.html
 #### Requests: https://requests.readthedocs.io/en/latest/

-### Both my data and the source data has a CC BY-SA license, so you can copy and modify the data.
+### My data has a CC-0 and the source data has a CC BY-SA license, so you can copy and modify the data.

 ### In the final processed data set, I had eight attributes: